One Perfect Day in Porto: An itinerary that will make you fall in love with this city

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-Before we started our first-ever Camino de Santiago (we chose the Camino Portuguese), we spent a few days in and around Portugal’s capital, Lisbon, followed by a few days in Porto (Portus Cale in Roman times), the city that lent the country its name.
+Before we started our Camino de Santiago (we chose the Camino Português), we spent a few days in and around Lisbon, Portugal’s capital, followed by a few days in Porto (Portus Cale in Roman times), the city that lent the country its name.

-If you are in Porto for a conference or, like us, plan to start your Camino from here, you may only have a day to get to know this beautiful city.
-We have therefore created a one-day itinerary of experiences that packs as much in as possible while giving you an insider’s view of the city that will make you want to come back for more.
+If you are in Porto for a conference or, like us, plan to walk the Portuguese Camino, you may have only one day to get to know this beautiful city.
+We have therefore created a one-day itinerary that packs as much in as possible while giving you an insider’s view of the city that will make you want to come back for more.

 Book your transportation to/from and around Porto, keeping your carbon footprint in mind: